What Is a Stock Index?

 Filling a basket order is not always the easiest process either.
 While it is easier to buy an index than 4,000 industry stocks, that doesn’t mean you always get your target price.
 If you use market orders, you will eventually fill your basket, but you may not get the desired price.
 Or if you use limit orders, you may not get all the shares needed to fill the basket.

-Of course…ETFs.
-(Somehow you knew I would mention exchange traded funds) The nice thing about ETFs is that they are constructed to mimic an index, much like an index is designed to mimic other markets and assets.
+The nice thing about ETFs is that they are constructed to mimic an index, much like an index is designed to mimic other markets and assets.
 However, in the case of an ETF, the “basket” is pre-packaged and ready for trade.
-You don’t have to make 11 buy transactions to get the stocks in a certain index, instead you make one purchase of an ETF, which is a collection of the 14 stocks in one asset; a mini-portfolio if you will.
+You don’t have to make 11 buy transactions to get the stocks in a certain index, instead, you make one purchase of an ETF, which is a collection of the 14 stocks in one asset; a mini-portfolio if you will.